FAITH-ORAN/my-Shop/README.md

  **Description:
- this a simple application javaEE crud , jstl core, i use Mysql to store and get Data, this is an e-shop application, i use MVC Design pattern, with DAO Design pattern to connecte to bdd and implement the connection; i use also a simple  Vanilla javascript and bootstrap.
+ this a simple application javaEE crud , jstl core,java session, i use  Mysql to store and get Data, this is an e-shop application, i use MVC Design pattern, with DAO Design pattern to connecte to bdd and implement the connection; i use also a simple  Vanilla javascript and bootstrap.

  install project:
  1/ take the sql file and install it; it contain a data base with 2 tables (produits,newsletter)